How long it takes to get a private pilot’s license largely comes down to two things: ground school and flight school.

 You can expect to study for 40 hours before you are ready to take the written knowledge test.
 Learning material covers navigation, meteorology, and aerodynamics along with some other aviation-related topics, in the form of books, videos, and practice tests.

 The good news is that there are some wonderful courses out there that ensure you know everything you need to know.
-Any book or course by Rod Machado is our recommendation, as he has helped thousands of students pass first time (70% is required).
+Any book or course by Rod Machado, which is our pick as the best online ground school for private pilots, is our recommendation, as he has helped thousands of students pass first time (70% is required).

 Time: 40 hours

 Flight school is all about hands-on learning, and where the fun really begins.